guikarai/PERA/data-collection-linux.md

 # 2. Configuration/Display data

+A data collection script to be run for for each Linux and KVM Guest/Host can be find here under:
+* RHEL, CentOS, ClefOS
+* Ubuntu, Debian
+* Suse, Opensuse

 ## 2.1.
 CPACF Enablement verification
 A Linux on IBM Z user can easily check whether the Crypto Enablement feature is installed and which algorithms are supported in hardware.
 Hardware-acceleration for DES, TDES, AES, and GHASH requires CPACF.
 Read the features line from /proc/cpuinfo to discover whether the CPACF feature is enabled on your hardware.